Aaron Hernandez Had No Drugs In His System At Time Of Death, Wrote Biblical Reference On Cell Wall With Blood

 New details relating to the death of convicted murderer and former New England Patriots tight end Aaron Hernandez have just been made public.
-The former NFL star committed suicide in his prison cell at the Souza-Baranowski Correctional Facility in Shirley, Massachusetts on April 19, just days after being acquitted of another double murder.
+The former NFL star committed suicide in his prison cell at the Souza-Baranowski Correctional Facility in Shirley, Massachusetts, on April 19, just days after being acquitted of another double murder.
 Hernandez was serving a life sentence without the possibility of parole for the 2013 murder of Odin Lloyd at the time of his death.

 Aaron Hernandez’s Toxicology Report Proves Someone is Lying About Parts of His Alleged Suicide https://t.co/vVR8VuT7y7 pic.twitter.com/ckIttbNjym